 A typical Strict file is easy to understand and very short.
 Unlike other languages following the Coding Style is enforced.
 That is why the language is called Strict, humans and machines can understand it easily, machines can generate code easily and overall it is fun to use!
 Strict is a simple, efficient, and portable programming language that is mostly working like functional programming languages.
 It only includes the minimum set of features needed to write meaningful, efficient, and portable programs.

-The first line implements the App trait (think interface), which provides us with the Run entry point method.
-The next line injects the Log class, the member is called log, the parser automatically interprets this as the type Log, which isn't written (same as number).
+The first line implements the App interface, which provides us with the Run entry point method.
+The next line injects the Log class, the member is called log, the parser automatically interprets this as the type Log, which isn't written.
 Normally every method starts with a test, but if a method doesn't mutate anything and doesn't return, there is nothing we can or need to test.

 The main difference to any other language out there is that it can be actually understood and written by machines (unless we are just consuming external libraries).
 It is also the only language we know of that completely enforces tests and clean code, other languages have great concepts and frameworks and many people doing it correctly, but in no way is it enforced by the language itself, which leads very often to code that is not reusable, can't be understood and a messy eco system of hard to use or even broken libraries, version conflicts and many other pain points.